jairus-m/toxic-mlops/README.md

 # Toxic Comment Analysis - AWS Deployment

 > **Note**: This project was heavily influenced and informed by the incremental learnings and implementations of my mlops project monorepo, [mlops-du](https://github.com/jairus-m/mlops-du).
-The architectural patterns, deployment strategies, and MLOps best practices demonstrated in this repository build upon the foundational work and lessons learned from that educational project.
+The architectural patterns, deployment strategies, and MLOps best practices demonstrated in this repository build upon the foundational work and lessons learned.

+In addition, to view the final project rubric and screenshots of the AWS deployment view:
+- `assets/docs/RUBRIC.md`
+- `assets/docs/SCREENSHOTS.md`

 ## Project Dependencies
 - [uv](https://docs.astral.sh/uv/getting-started/installation/)